£23,000 Lorry Theft Foiled on M2 Motorway

-Later that day, a truck was stopped in Cadogan Terrace, Stratford, East London, where police arrested a suspect and recovered boxes of shoes valued at almost £23,000.
+Officers found the lorry had been targeted while the driver slept in the cab.
+Police launched a swift search along the London-bound carriageway.
+Later that day, a truck was stopped in Cadogan Terrace, Stratford, East London.
+Here, police arrested a suspect and recovered boxes of shoes worth almost £23,000.

-He appeared at Medway Magistrates’ Court on Saturday, April 12, where he was remanded in custody.
-Tremarco is due to appear at Maidstone Crown Court on Friday, May 9.
+Michael Tremarco, 35, from St Agnes Drive, Canvey Island, Essex, faces charges including theft, driving without insurance, and driving without a valid licence.
+He appeared at Medway Magistrates’ Court on Saturday, April 12, and was remanded in custody.
+Tremarco is set to appear at Maidstone Crown Court on Friday, May 9.

-Police have not ruled out further arrests as investigations continue.
-Authorities have praised the vigilance of the security guard, whose quick action led to the recovery of the stolen goods and the suspect’s arrest.
+Kent Police have not ruled out further arrests as the investigation continues.
+Authorities praised the security guard whose quick thinking led to the recovery of the stolen goods and the suspect’s capture.

-This case is the latest in a series of thefts targeting parked lorries on UK motorways, prompting calls for increased overnight security at service stations.
+This incident is part of a worrying uptick in thefts targeting parked lorries on UK motorways.
+Calls are mounting for beefed-up overnight security at service stations nationwide.

-Anyone with additional information related to the incident is urged to contact Kent Police via 101, quoting reference number M2/GILL/11APR.
+Anyone with information is urged to contact Kent Police on 101, quoting reference M2/GILL/11APR.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.